gshirodkar/Perfect-Number-Calculator/README.md

 as the Factors of 28 are 2+14+4+7+1=28.

 The program uses the double precision numbers so the only number it can go up to is somewhere around 1.7*10^308.
 After that, it should spit out an error and quit.
+I am working on this issue right now.
+(As shown in the issues panel)